smmckay/quex-mirror/doc/source/basic-concepts/lexical-state-machine.rst

 .. rubric:: Footnotes

+.. [#f0] For the mentioned reason, every computer scientist is better
+         advised to familiarize with the command line, rather than relying on GUIs.
 .. [#f1] Indeed, Quex first produces a so called NFA that combines all
          concurrent pattern matches in one single state machine.
 Then, it applies powerset construction :cite:`Rabin:1959:FAD` to generate